A separation theorem for entire transcendental maps: Proof of corollaries D and E

 \item If $z_0$ is a multiple fixed point for $f^p$ which has only one immediate basin attached, then there is at least a fixed ray of $f^p$ landing at $z_0$, otherwise $z_0$ would be an interior fixed point and would be contained in the same basic region as its attracting petal, contradicting Theorem C. If $z_0$ has more than one virtual fixed point of $f^p$ attached, and there were a repelling petal which does not contain any fixed ray for $f^p$ landing at $z_0$, then its two adjacent immediate basins (virtual fixed points) would be contained in the same basic region for $f^p$, contradicting again Theorem C.

 \item If not, there would be infinitely many basic regions for $f^p$, contradicting Proposition A. \end{enumerate} \end{proof}

 From the fact that Fatou components can be separated by periodic ray pairs we obtain the following additional corollary.
-Given an invariant Siegel disc $\Delta$, we say that $U$ is a hidden component of $\Delta$ if $U$ is a bounded connected component of $\C\setminus\overline{\Delta}$.
-The proof of the next corollary follows the outline of Lemmas 2, 3 and 10 in \cite{CR}; see also \cite{Ro}. \begin{cor} If $f\in\BBt$ and all periodic rays land, any hidden component of a bounded invariant Siegel disc is either a wandering domain or preperiodic to the Siegel disc itself. \end{cor}
+Given an invariant Siegel disk $\Delta$, we say that $U$ is a hidden component of $\Delta$ if $U$ is a bounded connected component of $\C\setminus\overline{\Delta}$.
+The proof of the next corollary follows the outline of Lemmas 2, 3 and 10 in \cite{CR}; see also \cite{Ro}. \begin{cor} If $f\in\BBt$ and all periodic rays land, any hidden component of a bounded invariant Siegel disk is either a wandering domain or preperiodic to the Siegel disk itself. \end{cor}